Canadian-Geospatial-Platform/hnap_json_harvest/README.md

 sam build
 ```

-Test the build using the `payload.json` file included in the hnap_json_harvest folder
+Test the build using the `payload.json` file included in the hnap_json_harvest folder.

 ```bash
 sam local invoke -e payload.json